 With that in mind, it helps to know what you cannot expect from a third-party payment processor:

 - Payment service providers carry the risk of fraud on your behalf by letting you use their own merchant account.
 So you are governed by a very specific set of terms and conditions.
 Flouting these could mean you’re locked out of your account.

-- How well your payment services provider is able to integrate with your eCommerce platform (such as Magento, WooCommerce or Shopify) can determine the seamlessness of your payments and the customer experience at checkout.
+- How well your payment services provider is able to integrate with your eCommerce platform (such as Magento or WooCommerce) can determine the seamlessness of your payments and the customer experience at checkout.
 Make sure to have this conversation before you sign on a payment services provider.